steevka/TheTracker/README.md

 # The Tracker

-### Flexible TidByt counter to display any of your data via a tolta.co tracker ID.
+### Flexible TidByt counter to display your data via a tolta.co tracker ID.

 ## Show social & ecom numbers